 Our actions in response to non-compliance will depend on the severity of the compliance issue.
-If an FDR identifies areas of non-compliance, they must report it to ATRIO, take prompt action to fix the issue and prevent it from happening again.
+If you identify areas of non-compliance, you must report it to ATRIO, take prompt action to fix the issue and prevent it from happening again.